Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Numerical results

-\subsection{Scaling of the finite size gap}
+\subsubsection{Scaling of the finite size gap}

-In this section, we discuss the scaling of the finite size gap, which is predicted to be $\sim1/L$ according to CFT.

-Fig. \ref{fig:DM_gap_scaling} shows the excitation gap as a function of $1/L$ at $\theta=1.2\pi$, $D_M=1.0$, which is clearly very linear, consistent with the CFT prediction.

-Fig. \ref{fig:DM_gap_scaling2} shows the scaling of the gap by tuning $D_M$ where $\theta$ is fixed as $\theta=1.2\pi$.
-As can be seen from Fig. \ref{fig:DM_gap_scaling2}, the range of the emergent SU(2)$_1$ phase is rather large, except the narrow region for $D_M\in [1.68,1.80]$ where the $1/L$ scaling fails.
-We expect the regions for $D_M\leq 1.68$ and $D_M\geq 1.80$ in Fig. \ref{fig:DM_gap_scaling2} to lie in the unitarily equivalent (under $R(\hat{z},\pi)$ in the original frame) counterparts of the ``Emergent SU(2)$_1$ I" and ``Emergent SU(2)$_1$ II" phases in Fig. \ref{fig:phase_KGDM}, respectively, in the back half of the unit sphere.
+We also investigate the scaling of the finite size gap, which is predicted to be $\sim1/L$ according to CFT.
+Fig. \ref{fig:DM_gap_scaling} (a) shows the excitation gap as a function of $1/L$ at $\phi^\prime=1.2\pi$, $D_M=1.0$, which is clearly very linear, consistent with the CFT prediction.
+Fig. \ref{fig:DM_gap_scaling} (b) shows the scaling of the gap by tuning $D_M$ where $\phi^\prime$ is fixed as $\phi^\prime=1.2\pi$.
+As can be seen from Fig. \ref{fig:DM_gap_scaling} (b), the range of the emergent SU(2)$_1$ phase is rather large, except the narrow region for $D_M\in [1.68,1.80]$ where the $1/L$ scaling fails.
+Therefore, the regions for $D_M\leq 1.68$ and $D_M\geq 1.80$ in Fig. \ref{fig:DM_gap_scaling} (b) belong to the ``Emergent SU(2)$_1$ I" and ``Emergent SU(2)$_1$ II" phases in Fig. \ref{fig:phase_KGDM}, respectively.

-\subsection{Phase transitions}
+\subsubsection{Phase transitions}